 We build up the neighborhoods where we live, thoughtfully.

-By harnessing complex situations and face-to-face relationships with our public and private partners, we execute meaningful multifamily, office, industrial, and retail developments.
+By harnessing complex situations and face-to-face relationships with our project partners, we execute meaningful multifamily, office, industrial, and retail developments.
 Since 2002, we’ve completed over $1.5 billion in projects and investments across diverse product types for businesses, neighborhoods, and cities.

 We work hard—with partners who care for Portland and Seattle as much as we do—to find perfect opportunities hiding where others can’t.